splunk/public-o11y-docs/gdi/opentelemetry/technical-addons.rst

       <h2>Benefits<a name="collector-ta-benefits" class="headerlink" href="#collector-ta-benefits" title="Permalink to this headline">¶</a></h2>
    </embed>

-BLA BLA
+The main benefit of using Add-ons is the ease of deployment compared to standard process to install the OTel Collector.

 .. raw:: html

    <embed>
-      <h2>Available add-ons<a name="collector-ta-list" class="headerlink" href="#collector-ta-list" title="Permalink to this headline">¶</a></h2>
+      <h2>Available Add-ons<a name="collector-ta-list" class="headerlink" href="#collector-ta-list" title="Permalink to this headline">¶</a></h2>
    </embed>

-The following Technical Add-ons are available for the Splunk Distribution of the OpenTelemetry Collector:
+The following Add-ons are available for the Splunk Distribution of the OpenTelemetry Collector:

 * :ref:`ta-aws-eks`